 Marketers are trying to plug influencer marketing metrics into existing standards, but there’s a lack of standardization around their measurement.
 Even within the video-game industry, marketers have very different goals.

 Moreover, there’s often no alignment among stakeholders on what exactly should be tracked and measured.
 It’s important right from the beginning to set expectations and methodology.
 Be clear about what you’re tracking, why you’re doing it and how you will do it accurately.

 YouTube Influencer marketing is essential for the gaming industry, but it has also become a primary tool in many other industries.

 62 percent of respondents in the Launchmetrics study said they expected that their budget share for influencer marketing would soon increase, while only 3 percent expected decreases.

-Here’s the breakdown on how that research reported the top challenges for implementing influencer marketing programs:
+Here’s the breakdown of how that research reported the top challenges for implementing influencer marketing programs:

-The problems are many, but the prize is plenty big enough to make the effort worthwhile.
+The influencer marketing challenges are many, but the prize is plenty big enough to make the effort worthwhile.
 Influencer marketing will continue to mature.
 As it does, we will see more standardization, more automation and better return on investment.